-Societi has made great inroads into changing the landscape of Kawasaki Disease – however, there is much more that needs to be done.
+Societi is a young organisation but in a short time, we have already made a measurable positive impact for children affected by Kawasaki Disease.
+However, there is much more that needs to be done.
 We are actively seeking urgently needed investment so we can grow and accelerate our impact.

 For too long, the treatment and care of children in the UK has been hampered by gaps in knowledge and understanding, limited investment, poor levels of awareness of Kawasaki Disease and limited clinical expertise, except in just a few locations.

 We have set out eight priorities and key activities – all of which would be accelerated substantially with support and investment.
 These are: